DamonHu/DDKitSwift/example/Pods/ZXFileBrowser/README.md

 The iOS sandbox file browser can view, copy, move, delete files and other operations.

-This project is a built-in function plug-in of [ZXKitSwift](https://github.com/ZXKitCode/ZXKitSwift), it only needs to integrate `ZXKitSwift` and it can be used without configuration.
-You can also integrate it separately and use it as an independent function.
+This project is a built-in function plug-in of [ZXKitSwift](https://github.com/ZXKitCode/ZXKitSwift), and it can also be integrated separately and used as an independent function.

+**If you have integrated `ZXKitSwift`, the file browser will be automatically displayed in the plug-in list, so there is no need to repeat the integration.**

 ## Independent integration